lixintaozz/C-Plus-Plus-Study/README.md

 And **CS106L** director contains some files about CS106L this class, including lesson codes and of course,

 assignments.
-The registry will keep updating!😸
+This repository will keep updating!😸